-- jointly about the Chair and Vice Chair or

-- the entire governing body or
+- jointly about the Chair and Vice Chair or - the entire the local governing board or

-- the majority of the governing body Stage 3 will be heard by a committee of independent governors.
+• the majority of the local governing board Stage 3 will be heard by a committee of made-up directors of the St Benedict Catholic Academy Trust.
 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions St Michael's Catholic College will take to resolve the complaint.
 The response will also advise the complainant of how to escalate their complaint should they remain dissatisfied.